 It is then interesting to adress the question about gender differences in the IQ/gray matter correlation given that, at equal IQ performances, the brain areas are not the same.
 Women have more gray matter on average than men; the opposite is true for white matter.
 Therefore, sexe differences suggest that brain has different ways to accomplish the same mental ability.
 A paper by Halpern et al. has described gender differences in science and math.

 Does a brain become more intelligent with learning?
-Does gray matter increase after practice?
-There is no overlap shown between areas from the brain where gray matter increase and efforts decrease.
+Does grey matter increase after practice?
+There is no overlap shown between areas from the brain where grey matter increase and efforts decrease.

 What about being able to increase one’s IQ?
 Something like being able to create an IQ Pill: would you take it?
 A poll has been performed and it comes out that 20% of the people already use some drugs to improve concentration.
 70% would risk mild side effects to boost brain power and more than 1/3 would accept that their child takes this treatment if other children do it.
 According to Prof. Haier, if we assume that more intelligence is better than less, don’t we have the moral obligation to increase it?